Tommrodrigues/Blog/content/posts/My $99 Apple Smart Home/index.md

 You can buy 5 cheap RF outlets for about $25, plug one into an outlet, then control anything that plugs into it with the included remote.

-But who really wants to have to run around the house with a flimsy remote everyday at sunset, switching on their lights, then remembering to switch them off before they go to bed?
+But who really wants to have to run around the house with a flimsy remote every day at sunset, switching on their lights, then remembering to switch them off before they go to bed?

 My idea was that I could connect the NodeMCU to an RF transmitter and have it control all the lights for me, instead of having to use the remote.